dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 }, 'outlet-name');
 ```

-We use this option for both the `BannerOutlet.ts` and `WorkerContainerOutlet.ts`, as we do not want the widgets to render for routes unless the are an exact match for the selected route.
+We use the advanced object for both the `BannerOutlet.ts` and `WorkerContainerOutlet.ts`, as we do not want the widgets to render for routes unless they are an exact match for the selected route.

 {% instruction 'Add the following code to `WorkerContainerOutlet.ts`.' %}